ksarzynski/airport-simulation/README.md

 # airport-simulation
-2nd semester project in java
+2nd semester project in java created with a friend